raygun101/MarkupKit/README.md

 Many code samples are included in the [project workspace](https://github.com/gk-brown/MarkupKit/archive/master.zip).
 For additional information and examples, including a "Hello World"-style tutorial introduction, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).

 # Feedback
 Feedback is welcome and encouraged.
-If you have any questions, comments, or suggestions, let me know in the [discussion forum](https://gitter.im/MarkupKit/Lobby).
-You can also contact me directly via [email](mailto:gk_brown@icloud.com?subject=MarkupKit).

-Also, if you like using MarkupKit, please consider [starring it](https://github.com/gk-brown/MarkupKit/stargazers)!
+Please feel free to [contact me](mailto:gk_brown@icloud.com?subject=MarkupKit) with any questions, comments, or suggestions.
+Also, if you like using MarkupKit, please consider [starring](https://github.com/gk-brown/MarkupKit/stargazers) it!

 # Contents
 * [Installation](#installation)